en/kcp-rs/README.md

 fast mode result (20133ms):
 avgrtt=138 maxrtt=339
 ```
+To test KcpStream, you can run this in one terminal:

+    cargo run --example echo

+and in another terminal you can run:

+    cargo run --example connect 127.0.0.1:8080

+Each line you type in to the `connect` terminal should be echo'd back to
+you!
+If you open up multiple terminals running the `connect` example you
+should be able to see them all make progress simultaneously.

 ## TODO
 - [x] Migrate all tests from C version and fix bugs